TadPath/PARDUS/docs/pcs/pcs_ref_ai.md

 fset_var <varname> <skip> <file>

 This reads data from a file and puts the values it reads into the variable <varname>.
 The PCS system variable NReads is set to the number of data items read into the variable from the file or to a negative number if there was an error.
+The NBytes system variable is set to the number of bytes consumed from the file after the <skip> process.
+The NewLines system variable reports the number of logical line endings encountered on the input stream immediately following a string-based fset_var operation.
+See notes below for more details.

 <varname> - the name of the variable to be set.

-<skip> - an integer, >= 0, that specifies the number of data items to skip.
+<skip> - an integer, >= 0, that specifies the number of ***data items*** to skip.

 <file> - a string varval that evaluates to the name (optionally to include the full path) of the file to be read.
 File names and paths must not contain spaces.
 This argument may be up to SCNFNAME_MAX bytes long (currently set at 259 bytes).